 - Description includes photos and diagrams of the setup and charts of possible datasets.

 - Instructor would have to provide a lot of the context of the activity.
-This is listed as a demo so may have to borrow equipment, but don't need several for many groups (i.e. pH meter and aerator)
+This is listed as a demonstration so may have to borrow equipment, but some pieces can be shared between groups (i.e. pH meter and aerator)

 Have you used these materials with your students?
 Do you have insights to share with other educators about their use?
 Please share with the community by adding a comment below.